 In this example, I will remove my hand and nothing happens.
 You can’t anticipate the drop because of where my hands are positioned.
 If I feel his weight more in one arm more than the other, guess what arm I am going to drop?
 Again, breathe, pack your shoulders, hips up, and get tight.

 We can do a variation of that from the front or from the back.
 We can use a bench or a push up.
 Go to a push up position with your partner’s hands holding your feet, like a wheelbarrow stance.

 Push Up Drop

 How many contact supports do you think will benefit from something along that line? — Every single one of them.
 Why?
 Because you don’t know when you are getting hit half of the time you go to react to it.

-If you are looking for a core training program with cutting edge techniques that you can use to help improve your health and performance and have the strongest core possible, then click here to check out this Advanced Core Training program.
+If you are looking for a core training program with cutting edge techniques that you can use to help improve your health and performance and have the strongest core possible, then click here to check out the Invincible Core program.